maxcorbeau/dorel.github.io/service-manual/analytics/310-designing-scalable-solution.md

  - Design generic & flexible
  - Re-use whenever possible
- - Avoid duplication
+ - Avoid deploying new resources
- - If you have to duplicate, do it as late as possible (ideally at reporting level)
+ - If you have to deploy new resources, do it as late as possible (ideally at reporting level)